anonymousecode/anonymousecode/README.md

-### 👋 Hi, I'm a passionate Front-End Developer, UI/UX Enthusiast, and AI Explorer currently pursuing my MCA at CUSAT.
+👋 Hi, I'm a passionate Front-End Developer, UI/UX Enthusiast, and AI Explorer currently pursuing my MCA at CUSAT.
 I love crafting intuitive user experiences, solving problems through technology, and exploring the potential of AI in web applications.

 💡 What I Do:

 - 🎨 Designing sleek and user-friendly interfaces in Figma
-- ⚛️ Building interactive web apps with React & TypeScript
+- ⚛️ Building interactive web apps with React
 - 🤖 Experimenting with AI/ML for intelligent applications

 🚀 Always excited to learn, build, and innovate!